-Robo-advisors help to simplify the investing process, but Wealthfront is not the best choice for you if you prefer discussing your investments with another person.
+Robo-advisors help to simplify the investing process, but Wealthfront is not the best choice if you prefer discussing your investments with another person.
 Wealthfront’s services are completely automated and online.
 There are no human financial advisors.
 For some people, this is a selling point.
 You don’t have to worry about the hassle of face-to-face meetings or phone calls.
 For others, the lack of real advisors is undesirable.
 In that case, there are other robo-advisors that offer access to full-time or part-time human advisors who you can talk with.
 You should also consider talking with a traditional financial advisor.

-A minimum investment of $500 is required.
+A minimum investment of $500 is required to invest with Wealthfront.
 Some robo-advisors have no minimum.
 At the same time, some of Wealthfront’s features aren’t available to everyone.
 Stock-level tax-loss harvesting, risk parity and Portfolio Line of Credit are only for accounts with at least $100,000.
 People investing at least $100,000 may find cheaper robo-advisor services elsewhere.

 Competition: How Wealthfront Stacks Up?